 Today, our M.S. in Engineering Management is a nationally recognized business management program for practicing engineers and other technical professionals.
 In 2007, Tufts Gordon Institute was awarded the National Academy of Engineering Prize in Innovation in Engineering and Technology Education.

 Currently, 164 students from 90 different companies are enrolled in the M.S. in Engineering Management program.
 The students represent a broad range of industries including defense, biotech, healthcare, medical instrumentation, electronics, telecom, computer hardware/software and energy.
-The more than 800 alumni of Tufts Gordon Institute’s graduate engineering management program are having a real impact on the engineering profession at successful organizations around the world.
+More than 800 alumni of Tufts Gordon Institute’s graduate engineering management program are impacting successful organizations around the world.
 Read our alumni success stories.

-In 2016, we launched a one-year, full-time, M.S. in Innovation & Management program.
-Focused on recent STEM (science, technology, engineering, math) graduates, the program combines lean and design-centric approaches to innovation along with business knowledge to give students the skills to drive high-impact innovation.
+In 2016, we launched a full-time M.S. in Innovation & Management program that can be completed in as little as one year.
+Focused on recent STEM (science, technology, engineering, math) graduates, the program combines lean and design-centric approaches to innovation as well as gives students the business knowledge to drive high-impact change.

 The Entrepreneurial Leadership Program enrolls more than 500 undergraduate students each year in courses ranging from entrepreneurial marketing to business law.
 More than 200 students have completed a minor in Entrepreneurial Leadership since the program debuted in 2002.
 The program continues to evolve as a dynamic learning center, providing an education designed to prepare future entrepreneurial leaders.